-The sub-blog: Work is Relationships
+The sub-blog: Making Work Work for You

 These posts will include strategy (so many organisations think they have one, so few do), the false god of ‘leadership’, how to navigate corporate culture, the significance of patronage, and why every organisation depends for its continuance on a measure of hypocrisy.